WDI-SEA/react-development-course-materials/Instructor-Guide.md

 - **Labs**:
   - There are two labs (ATM and TicTacToe), in which students fork a repo with existing code and add features to it.
   - Labs take approximately 90 minutes to complete.
   - They come at the end of course and assume that the primary course learning objectives have already been covered.
-They do not have much in the way of textual guidance - students will really be on their own.
+They do not have much in the way of textual guidance - students will be very much on their own.
   - You can have students work on these individually or in groups.
 As they work, you should circulate around the room, providing hints and guidance as needed.
 Be sure to do a thorough review of the solution when finished.
   - [Lab Example](https://git.generalassemb.ly/react-development/react-development-course-materials/blob/master/Additional%20Resources/ATM%20Lab/README.md)